GoatClient/.github/profile/README.md

-# GoatClient - Custom Minecraft Client
+# GoatClient - The Minecraft Client by Players for Players

 Welcome to **GoatClient**!
 It's a custom Minecraft client developed by a small team of developers to improve your Minecraft experience.